Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: Control performance

 \subsection{Control forces}

 So far, we have studied the effect that the three control problems have on the velocity perturbations.
 Each problem continuously forces the flow to prevent perturbations from growing.
 In this section, we study these continuous forces.
 In particular, we look at the percentage of the forcing that is applied to the streamwise, spanwise and wall-normal directions.
+One may ask how it is possible to look at the distribution of actuation forces, despite having almost no actuation cost (i.e. $\alpha$ is relatively small and $\boldsymbol{f}$ is relatively large).
+The answer lies with the cost function (\ref{J2:APPDIX:cost}), which will still prioritise actuation in the flow direction that gives the best results for the least amount of energy.